arbor-sim/arbor/doc/contrib/pr.rst

 -  At least one core Arbor team member needs to mark your PR with a positive review.
--  Travis CI must produce a favourable result on your PR.
+-  GitHub Actions CI must produce a favourable result on your PR.
 -  An Arbor team member will (squash) merge the PR with the PR change summery as commit message.
 -  Consider using Gitpod to review larger PRs, see under checks on the Github PR page.